MIKE HIRSCHBACH - ARTISTIC DIRECTOR & HEAD OF JUGGLING/CIRCUS

 Chenise Hache - Aerials

-Chenise Haché has been training at Halifax Circus for over three years, with a focus in aerial acrobatics, and is passionate about circus as a tool for positive social change.
+Chenise Haché has been training at Halifax Circus for 5 years, with a focus in aerial acrobatics, and is passionate about circus as a tool for positive social change.
 She has performed with Halifax Circus at Nocturne and at the Pride parade, and has completed an aerial teacher training course at the New England Centre for Circus Arts.
 When she isn’t at Halifax Circus making everything run smoothly and sharing her passion for aerials, she works tirelessly towards issues of social justice for Aboriginal peoples, women’s rights, and youth at risk.
 She also enjoys hula hoop, traditional dance, working towards the never-ending quest for splittier splits, and talking to stray cats.

-Cait Anthony - Aerials
+Cait Anthony - AerialS

 Cait Anthony is a 7th generation lepidopterist, well known for her yodelling and rock-paper-scissors expertise.
 She assisted Lord Carnarvon excavate the tomb of King Tut in 1922, but was bitten by a rabid dromedary and subsequently turned into a semi-permeable gaseous solid.
 Resuscitated in the following decade by a team of histrionic surgeons, she currently wanders the halls of Halifax Circus, a mysterious tentacled presence who cannot abide dust motes.
 She also does aerials.
 (Does anyone read these bios?
 Let us know)